 2. Kisaragi (如月) / February

-February is called “Kisaragi” in the old Japanese calendar.
-The kanji “如” might look unfamiliar to many as it isn’t used on a daily basis so much.
-It can be actually substituted for “衣更”, which has the same sound while telling us the original meaning of the name of the month. “衣” means clothing, and “更” refers to further demand for something.
-Altogether, it means February is the month when you still need several layers of clothing to help you stay warm.
-It indicates that winter is not completely gone and people back in the old days were aware of the importance of protecting themselves from the severe weather.
+February is referred to as “Kisaragi” in the old Japanese calendar system.
+The kanji “如” is rarely used and can be substituted for “衣更”.
+These two kanji have the same reading as “如” while simultaneously explaining the original meaning of the name Kisaragi.
+The direct meaning of “衣” is clothing, whereas “更” refers to further demand for something.
+Altogether, this name roughly translate to “month when you still need several layers of clothing to help you stay warm”.
+The reasoning behind this name relates to the fact that winter is not completely over.
+This reflects how people back in the old days were always aware of the importance of protecting themselves from the severe weather.

 3. Yayoi (弥生) / March

-Yayoi is another name for March, which was also used in the Yayoi period (B.C 10th – A.D3th) in Japanese history. “弥” has a meaning which is equivalent to “finally”, indicating that March is the time when plants and flowers finally start to sprout.
-It celebrates the arrival of spring and the birth of new lives in nature!
+Yayoi is another name for March, which was also used in the historic Yayoi period (B.C.
+10 – A.D.
+3). “弥” has a meaning roughly equivalent to “finally”, indicating that March is the time when plants and flowers finally start to sprout.
+This name celebrates the arrival of spring and the emergence of new life in nature!

 4. Uzuki (卯月) / April

-Uzuki refers to April in the solar calendar. “卯” is said to come from “卯の花” (U-no-Hana), a symbolic white flower that blooms in spring.
-Another theory supports the idea that “卯” was originally “植”, which has the same sound. “植” refers to rice planning, which is carried out every spring throughout in Japan!
+Uzuki refers to April in the old Japanese calendar. “卯” is said to come from “卯の花” (U-no-Hana), a symbolic white flower that blooms in spring.
+Another theory suggests that “卯” was originally “植”, which has the same pronunciation. “植” refers to “rice planting”, which takes place each spring throughout Japan!

 5. Satsuki (皐月) / May

-“Satsuki-bare” (五月晴れ) is a common expression that is usually used to describe the occasional sunny days in the rainy season called Tsuyu (梅雨) from June through mid-July in Japan.
+“Satsuki-bare” (五月晴れ) is a common expression that is often used to describe the occasional sunny days in the rainy season called Tsuyu (梅雨) from June through mid-July in Japan.

 6. Minazuki (水無月) / June

-If you have some knowledge of Kanji, you might guess “水無月” means the month without water, but it is actually the opposite! “無” is generally used to express the situation when something is missing, but in this case it means that June is the month with the rice fields filled up with water!
-You can also imagine the rainy season “梅雨”, which falls into the mid-June to mid-July to remember the confusing name.
-This time of the year is also the best time to see the beautiful hydrangeas bloom everywhere, for example Hasedera Temple in Kamakura, known also as the Hydrangea Temple.
+If you have some knowledge of Kanji, you might guess “水無月” means the month without water, but it is actually the opposite! “無” is generally used to express a lack thereof whenever something is missing, but in this scenario it means that June is the month of rice fields filled with water!
+To remember the confusing meaning of this name, you could think of Japan’s rainy season “梅雨” that starts mid-June and goes for about a month.
+This time of the year is also the best time to see the beautiful hydrangeas bloom throughout Japan.
+Be sure to check them out at sites like Hasedera Temple in Kamakura, also known as the Hydrangea Temple.

 7. Fumizuki (文月) / July